MissAllSunday/Breeze/docs/WALL_VISIBILITY_RULES.md

 The safety and permission questions still apply, every time:

+- **Does your member group have the `profile_view` SMF permission?** This governs access to profile pages and is checked at the page gate, before any posts are considered.
+The `viewGeneralWall` Breeze permission does not apply here — that permission is specific to the general wall feed.
 - **Is there no block between you and the author**, in either direction?
 - **Is there no block between you and the owner of the wall**, in either direction?
-- **Do your forum-wide permissions let you see other people's activity at all?**

-If a post on the wall fails any of these three, it is hidden from you even when the rest of the wall is visible.
+If a post on the wall fails any of these, it is hidden from you even when the rest of the wall is visible.

 ### Comments